zim32/mysql.dart/README.md

 ```

 There are two groups of methods to access column data.
-First group get result as strings.
+First group returns result as strings.
 Second one (methods starting with **typed** prefix) performs conversion to specified type.

 F.e.:
 ```dart